gkaf89/NCC-Trainings/docs/openacc/exercise-1.md

 The following compilers would support the [OpenACC programming model](https://www.openacc.org/tools).

- - [GNU](https://gcc.gnu.org/) - It is an opensource and can be used for Nvidia and AMD CPUs
+ - [GNU](https://gcc.gnu.org/) - It is an open source and can be used for Nvidia and AMD CPUs
  - [Nvidia HPC SDK](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html#gs.zd201n) - It is from Nvidia, and works very well for Nvidia GPUs
  - [HPE](https://buy.hpe.com/us/en/software/high-performance-computing-software/high-performance-computing-software/high-performance-computing-software/hpe-cray-programming-environment/p/1012707351) - Presently it supports the FORTRAN (not C/C++)